 How to Build Your Own Amortization Schedule

-Amortization repayment schedules can help you organize and plan out your payments.
-Having a payment schedule can help you run your business more efficiently by keeping you up to date on how many payments you have left, how much you are still paying in interest and what date you can expect to have the loan entirely paid off by.
+Having an amortization schedule can help you run your business more efficiently by keeping you up to date on how many payments you have left, how much you’re still paying in interest and what date you can expect to have the loan entirely paid off by.

-The more you know about what an amortization table is and loan payment schedules work, the better prepared you are to make the best financial decisions regarding your business and your future working capital needs.
+The more you know about what an amortization table is and how loan payment schedules work, the better prepared you’ll be to make the best financial decisions regarding your business and your future working capital needs.